OpenLI-NZ/openli/doc/TLSDoc.md

  * `tlskey`:  the location of the component's key file
  * `tlsca`: the location of the certificate file for the CA that signed the certificates (i.e. openli-ca-crt.pem).
+ * `tlsgroups`: optional -- restricts TLS key exchange to a specific list of groups.
+See the post-quantum cryptography section above.

 If these config options are present and the certificates are successfully read on start-up, OpenLI will use TLS to encrypt all inter-component